enzorossetto/GoBarber_backend/README.md

 > Use something like [Insomnia](https://insomnia.rest/download/) to make the requests

-`POST /appointments`: send a JSON as request body with `provider` and `date` like the following
+`POST /appointments`: send a JSON as request body with `provider` and `date`.
+Example:

     {
      "provider_id": uuid-v4,
      "date": Timestamp -> ISO-8601
     }

-`GET /appointments`: you will receive a list with all appontments like
+`GET /appointments`: you will receive a list with all appontments.
+Example:

     [
       {